raymondEhlers/OVERWATCH/README.md

 overwatch/base/config.yaml
 ```

+The ordering of the configuration files means that values can be overridden in configurations that defined
+with a higher precedence.
+For example, to enable debugging, simply set `debug: true` in your `./config.yaml`
+(stored in your current working directory) - it will override the definition of `debug` as false in the base
+configuration.

 For a list of the available configuration options, see the `config.yaml` file in the desired module.

 # Overwatch Deployment